Bayesian Aggregation: From Model Selection to Model Combination

 Bayesian inference provides a coherent workflow for data analysis, parameter estimation, outcome prediction, and uncertainty quantification.
 However, the model uncertainty is not automatically calibrated: the posterior distribution is always conditioning on the model we use, in which the true data generating mechanism is almost never included.
 No matter if viewed from the perspective of a group of modelers holding different subjective beliefs, or a single modeler revising belief models through the routine of model check and criticism, or the need of expanding plausible models for flexibility and expressiveness, it is common in practice to obtain a range of possible belief models.

-In section \ref{sec_decision}, we review Bayesian decision theory, through which the model comparison, model selection, and model combination are viewed in a unified framework.
-The estimation of the expected utility depends crucially on how the true data generating process is modeled, and is described by different $\mathcal{M}$-views in section \ref{sec_M_views}.
-We compare Bayesian model averaging and Bayesian stacking in section \ref{sec_compare}, which corresponds to the $\mathcal{M}$-closed and $\mathcal{M}$-open view respectively.
-We explain asymptotic theories in section \ref{sec_theory}, where we further provide a novel probabilistic interpretation of stacking.
-In section \ref{sec_practice}, we investigate the computation efficiency, and demonstrate an importance-sampling based implementation in \texttt{Stan} and \texttt{R} package \texttt{loo}.
+In Section \ref{sec_decision}, we review Bayesian decision theory, through which the model comparison, model selection, and model combination are viewed in a unified framework.
+The estimation of the expected utility depends crucially on how the true data generating process is modeled, and is described by different $\mathcal{M}$-views in Section \ref{sec_M_views}.
+We compare Bayesian model averaging and leave-one-out (LOO) based Bayesian stacking in Section \ref{sec_compare}, which corresponds to the $\mathcal{M}$-closed and $\mathcal{M}$-open view respectively.
+To explain why these methods work, we discuss related asymptotic theories in Section \ref{sec_theory}.
+In Section \ref{sec_practice}, we investigate the computation efficiency, and demonstrate an importance-sampling based implementation in \texttt{Stan} and \texttt{R} package \texttt{loo}.
 We also consider several generalizations in non-iid data.